ccallawa/alyvix_doc/getting_started/windows_start_button.rst

       :class: image-with-border
       :alt: Selecting the Windows Start button.

 #.
-With our region still selected, press the :kbd:`Escape` key.
-The Editor interface will return
+With our graphic component still selected, press the :kbd:`Escape` key.
+The Editor interface
-   with the region containing the Start button as shown in the panel at the right:
+   will return with the area containing the Start button as shown in the panel at the right:

    .. image:: images/ae_basic_designer_panel.png
       :class: image-with-border